VRB95/SimpleSync/README.md

 3. Open SimpleSync.pro file with QtCreator.
 4. If a window with the message "No Valid Settings Found" appear, hit OK.
 5. Select your compiler, and hit "Configure Project".
-6. From left side of Qt window, select "Release" and hit build.
+6. From left side of Qt window, select "Release" and hit "Build".
 7. Now, the program is compiled, you can find the .exe in the same folder, where you cloned the repo.

    Example: